 The main cause of bed bugs is travel.
 The little critters will hitch a ride on your clothing or in your luggage and can easily move from one property to another, even across continents.

-Early stage rash from Bed Bug bites while travelling (Image source: r/BedBugs)
+Early-stage rash from Bed Bug bites while traveling (Image source: r/BedBugs)

 Bed bugs are also not that simple to spot which is why infestations can take hold.
 They are small and wingless with flat bodies so find it easy to hide in the bed headboard or within upholstered furniture.
 Despite their name, they don’t just take up residence in mattresses and beds.
 Their anatomical design prevents them from being crushed by the occupants of the bed so they are designed to thrive and persist.
 Even their feeding regimes are all designed to deter detection.
 They tend to feed at night when people are asleep and inject a little anesthetic at the bite site to avoid someone stirring or reacting.